RM

 dSt=μStdt+σStdWtwithμ=0.08, σ=0.20dS_t = \mu S_t dt + \sigma S_t dW_t \quad \text{with} \quad \mu = 0.08, \; \sigma = 0.20

-where the index value StS_t follows a geometric Brownian motion WtW_t, with drift μ\mu and volatility σ\sigma.
+where the index value StS_t follows a geometric Brownian motion driven by the standard Brownian motion WtW_t, with drift μ\mu and volatility σ\sigma.

 Confidence Intervals